What Happens to Your Body When You Eat Hot Sauce

 - Your core body temperature and heart rate increase: Do you ever feel like your entire body becomes notably warmer after eating something with hot sauce drizzled on it?
 Walsh says that your core body temperature actually elevates in a process called thermogenesis and contributes to a temporary increase in metabolic rate.

 - If the hot sauce is spicy enough, you may start to sweat or breathe rapidly.
 Walsh explains that these are just two ways the body cools itself.
-"Increased saliva and mucus production may occur too," she adds.
+"Increased saliva and mucus production may occur too," she says.

 Is there such a thing as eating too much hot sauce?

-If you look on the back of a Tabasco bottle, you'll notice there are only three ingredients: Distilled vinegar, red pepper, and salt.
+If you look at the back of a Tabasco bottle, you'll notice there are only three ingredients: Distilled vinegar, red pepper, and salt.
 In addition, it has no calories per serving.
 However, as Walsh points out, it can be very high in sodium, depending on how much you put on your food.

 "One teaspoon, not tablespoon, can have up to 90 milligrams of sodium," she says.
 "Since the majority of us do not measure hot sauce, it would be pretty easy to surpass the daily sodium recommendation of 2,300 milligrams or less."